 *** All elementary buildings in the district share the Art, Music, and Gym teachers so they rotate throughout the district.

-Please do not use Right at School to pick up your kids early so you do not have to wait in the line.
 We keep the entrance doors locked and you will not be let in until we have a sufficient amount of cars through the line.
 Mrs. Richey can not listen to me radio her for students and call down your child at the same time.
 Sorry to be an irritation but it is for safety reasons.

 HANG TAGS- please hang your number on your rearview mirror to make it easier to see and call your number. ** We are aware that life happens and you are sending a person to pick up your child without a number.
 In this case, a call to the office letting us know ahead of time will be sufficient.
 Do not leave a message.
 We do not answer the phone after 2:30 for last minute transportation changes.